Varadkulkarni2002/NLP-Bug-Classifier/README.md

 **2 — Classification**
 A custom multi-task BERT model (fine-tuned on `bert-base-uncased`) classifies each unique bug across three axes simultaneously:
 - **Bug Type** — Crash / Freeze / Memory / UI-Visual / Other
 - **Severity** — Critical / Major / Minor
 - **Fix Time** — Fast / Medium / Slow

 Temperature scaling and a keyword-safety-net keep low-confidence predictions honest instead of confidently wrong.

 **3 — AI Solutions**
 For each classified bug, the app queries **Groq's Llama-3.3-70B** to produce a root cause analysis, a recommended fix, and a code snippet — all formatted inline in the canvas panel.
+This was a completely optional case  and not in the process line, added at the end

 Results can be exported as **PDF**, **CSV**, or **XLSX** and every session is saved locally so you can come back to it from the sidebar.